reyesGeorge/Vigil/README.md

 # Vigil Marketing Dashboard
-`Vigil` is a concept analysis dashboard to visualize conceptualizations
+`Vigil` is a concept analysis dashboard to aid campaign ideation

 ## Features